transpiling/destructuring-into-object/README.md

 ```js
 target.{a,b,c} = src
 ```
-+ This syntax is more clear and understandable: even without ES6 knowleges, any developer can assume that some properties assigned to the left-side `target` from right-side `src` variable.
++ This syntax is more clear and understandable: even without ES6 knowleges, any experienced developer can assume that some properties assigned to the left-side `target` from right-side `src` variable.
 + You can omit braces `()` becouse statement doesn't starts with `{` now.

 ## Babel plugin